sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 could be specified in a primary (if distributed as an upgrade) or supplemental (if distributed as a patch) CoSWID tag.

-- summary (index 55): A short (one-sentence) description of the software.
+- summary (index 55): A single sentence description of the software component.

 - unspsc-code (index 56): An 8 digit code that provides UNSPSC classification of the software component this SWID tag identifies.
 For more information see, http://www.unspsc.org/.